Learn the difference. It really matters.

 Computing at the edge is NOT edge computing.

-Edge computing employs a fundamental distributed processing architecture, not just replicated data centers in remote locations.
+True edge computing employs a fundamental distributed processing architecture, not just replicated data centers in remote locations.

-Placing replicated data centers at the network edge enables a company to run perhaps hundreds of database processes simultaneously.
+Placing replicated data centers (plumbing) at the network edge enables a company to run perhaps hundreds of database processes simultaneously.

 True edge computing, employing a deeply distributed architecture, runs tens of thousands to tens of millions of database processes simultaneously.
 Edge computing atomizes conventional software infrastructure into a granularity that makes edge computing a “difference of kind.”

 Edge computing delivers its promise via a distributed architecture that can utilize a heterogeneous hardware mix of servers, embedded devices, and mobile devices such as tablets and phones.
+This is an inherent characteristic of System Oriented Programming apps.

 In true edge computing, the requirement for conventional, legacy data center software infrastructure disappears.